roeibajayo/MediatorCore/README.md

 |      ParallelNotification_LongRunning_MediatR |      3.205 us |   0.0634 us |   0.0846 us |    1160 B |

 ## Roadmap:
+- Documentation
 - Registration validations
 - More handlers types
 - More unitests
-- More examples of use
+- More examples of use (check out the Unitests for now))

 ## Contribute
 Please feel free to PR.
 I highly appreciate any contribution!